Banks are now facing two key market challenges:

 Instead, provide regulated financial institutions with a product plug-in via our SaaS platform to write the Equity Preservation Mortgage® and to sell white-labelled Futureproof financial products.
 Financial institutions retain the Customer relationship, use their own branding and leverage their existing distribution channels.

 Clever ways of using our mortgages and products

-- develop entirely new products of their own using our mortgage as the funding engine to directly deliver fixed term annuity income
+- develop entirely new products of their own using our smart mortgage as the funding engine to directly deliver fixed term annuity income

 - develop new bespoke built-for-purpose products using our mortgage to fund future deferred retirement benefits

-- create new bundled products using our mortgage to pay for or fund co-badged partner products or 3rd party products sold through your distribution channels
+- create new bundled products using our mortgage to pay for or fund co-badged partner products or embedded 3rd party products sold through your distribution channels

 Importantly, each of these strategies are age-independent, enabling a Financial Institution to tap both the Pre-retiree and Retiree market segments.